khalidrahmani/jaderp/doc/rpc.rst

 Low-level API: RPC calls to Python side
 ---------------------------------------

-While the previous section is great for calling core OpenERP code (models code), it does not work if you want to call the Python side of OpenERP Web.
+While the previous section is great for calling core Jad code (models code), it does not work if you want to call the Python side of Jad Web.

 For this, a lower-level API exists on on :js:class:`~openerp.web.Connection` objects (usually available through